 We Got You Covered

 If you have a question that can't be answered in the public forums, you can request support through the portal dashboard.
 If you log into the site using your Samsung Account ID, you can submit a ticket to our Developer Support team.
 To check on the status of your ticket and read feedback, visit the dashboard Support page.

 In addition to submitting and viewing support tickets, the portal dashboard is your gateway to special partner benefits.
 For example, if you're a registered Galaxy Themes or Galaxy Watch creator, you can use the dashboard to access tools, services, and SDKs for developing new content.
 From the dashboard, you can also sign up for our monthly newsletter or withdraw membership from the developer program altogether.

 While it's not exactly a feature of the site, it's an example of the ways we're trying to reach developers.
 My colleague Tony Morelan started working on a new podcast earlier this year.
 Tony's guests are a mix of Samsung thought leaders and successful Galaxy Store sellers.

 Tony has a lot of enthusiasm for design and he's always searching for his next great topic.
-Give him a listen on your favorite podcasting app or by visiting our podcast archive on Buzzsprout.
+Give him a listen on your favorite podcasting app or by visiting our podcast archive.

 We Still 💙 Feedback